 Examples of experiential therapy are pet therapy, creative arts therapy, music therapy and therapies of that nature.
 Instead of a group of individual setting with a therapist, the patient is given a task to complete and then observed by the therapist when the patient is not focused on the therapy itself.
 This gives the recovering addict a chance to let their guard down, which may not be as easy in a group or individual therapy setting.

-Our therapists meet with family members and the recovery addict in order to make sure all parties are on the same page when it comes to treatment of addiction.
+Our therapists meet with family members and the recovering addict in order to make sure all parties are on the same page when it comes to treatment of addiction.
 The therapist encourages all parties to work through issues that have caused problems in the past, so a fresh slate can be made moving forward in recovery.
 The family or couple therapy program is encouraged so any relationship moving forward can be positive and healthy.

 Gestalt Therapy was developed in the 1940s.
 Gestalt therapy focuses on the future rather than the past.
 The focus of the Gestalt therapy is the process of recovery, this includes your thoughts, feelings, and perceptions and how they are impacting the process.
 The main goal of this therapy is to help patients become self-aware of reactions and responses to all the present life situations.
 The Gestalt therapy believes that in order to reach the patient’s full potential that there is no reason to focus on past situations because that can be negative thoughts manifesting and ultimately hindering the recovery.
 Dwelling in the past will never bring a fruitful future.